 He also admitted that he was easily threatened by the world, not just because he had something to prove, but because his sitcom represented a fresh start for him.

 At the time, his album had flopped, he was broke and he owed the IRS money.
 The Fresh Prince of Bel-Air represented a lifeline for him.

 What the young rapper didn’t know is that while he and Hubert were at odds on set, she was battling more demons at home.
 She was being abused by her ex-husband.

 As the Fresh Prince of Bel-Air set grew increasingly toxic, so did Hubert’s frustration and she admits that she eventually stopped talking to the people on set because she didn’t know who she could trust.

 In retaliation, Hubert claims the show reduced her role on the show and offered her 10-weeks worth of work while forbidding her from working anywhere else.
 She says she declined the offer and left the show.

 In the weeks, months and years that followed, Hubert and Smith locked horns in the media.

-Smith accused his former co-star of being difficult and wanting the show to be entered around her.
+The Bad Boys star accused his former co-star of being difficult and wanting the show to be entered around her.
 In turn, Hubert called Smith an “a**hole” and said she would never take part in a reunion unless he apologised.

 Last week, after 27 years, he finally did.

-Smith admitted he had no clue that Hubert was being abused at home and claims he was not privy to the deal that the show offered her.
+He admitted he had no clue that Hubert was being abused at home and claims he was not privy to the deal that the show offered her.
 He also admits that his perspective has changed now that he is older and has three children of his own.